MortezaMohiuodin/resume-generator/resume/resume.md

 <!-- left -->

-## Summary
+## About me
-I am morteza mohiuodin and I a specialize in making scalable and maintainable ui with vanilla js and js frameworks with of course good old html css.
-I also have broad knowledge about almost everything in generally software engineering.
-My ideal working space is where I can code and think quielty most of the time and being engage on building or fixing something and eventually achieving the goal.
-I value every company or group existant as they value society financialy and help society growth so I always try my best for company I am working.

----
+I'm Morteza Mohiuddin, a frontend developer specializing in building scalable and maintainable UIs using vanilla JavaScript, modern JS frameworks, and, of course, HTML and CSS.

+I have a broad understanding of software engineering principles and enjoy working in focused environments where I can think, code, and solve problems.
+I'm driven by building and improving systems to help achieve meaningful goals.

 ## Skills

 - html , css , js , ecmascript , typescript
 - vue , nuxt , react , next
-- vuetify , elementUi , quasar
-- tailwind , sass
+- vuetify , elementUi , quasar , tailwind , sass
-- node.js , graphql
-- vite , webpack , pwa
+- node.js , graphql , vite , webpack , pwa

-## Showcases

-- Zireh App  - zirehapp.com
-- Karsu Hr assistant - karsu.ir
-- Honeyland - honey.land
-- Mom Fertility Center - mom.ir
-- Signal Crm - crm.signal.ir
-- DrSerita - drserita.com
-- Zireh App  - zirehapp.com
-- Karsu Hr assistant - karsu.ir
-- Honeyland - honey.land
-- Mom Fertility Center - mom.ir
-- Signal Crm - crm.signal.ir
-- DrSerita - drserita.com
----

 ## Languages
-- Persian
-- English
-- Arabic

----
+Persian / English / Arabic

 ## Education
 - Qom University of Technology